Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 R_z: z
 ```

 Doing this allows us to reduce the number of intersections done at search time.

-**Why are you merging up to one rare token at the begining or at the end ?** Let's consider that someone searched for `C_0 R_1 C_2 C_3`.
-If we don't do this merge we would end up searching for `C_0`, `R_1`, `C_2 C_3` and this is bad, as established intersecting common tokens is a problem so it's way better to search `C_0 R_1`, `C_2 C_3`.
+**Why are you merging up to one rare token at the beginning or at the end?** Let's consider that someone searched for `C_0 R_1 C_2 C_3`.
+If we don't do this merge, we would end up searching for `C_0`, `R_1`, `C_2 C_3`, and this is bad.
+As established, intersecting common tokens is a problem, so it's way better to search `C_0 R_1`, `C_2 C_3`.
 I learned this the hard way...

 This brings us to the next topic that is done only at search time, the **minimization** step.

 # Dynamic Programming in the wild
 Let's use the same example as above, but this time the person searched for `R_1 C_2 C_3 C_4 R_5`.
-Since we have all possible combinations from the merge phase we can be smart and try to predict which combination of this tokens will take less time to be intersected.
+Since we have all possible combinations from the merge phase, we can be smart and try to predict which combination of these tokens will take less time to be intersected.

-At search time we can be greedy while merging, but this might not lead to the fastest intersection combination of tokens.
-In the greedy version we will compute the intersection of `R_1 C_2 C_3`, `C_4 R_5`, but it might be better to compute `R_1`, `C_2 C_3 C_4`, `R_5` or `R_1 C_2`, `C_3 C_4 R_5` and so on...
+At search time, we can be greedy while merging, but this might not lead to the fastest intersection combination of tokens.
+In the greedy version, we will compute the intersection of `R_1 C_2 C_3`, `C_4 R_5`, but it might be better to compute `R_1`, `C_2 C_3 C_4`, `R_5` or `R_1 C_2`, `C_3 C_4 R_5` and so on...

-It's 100% worth spending time here before computing the intersection, I learned this the hard way...
+It's 100% worth spending time here before computing the intersection.
+I learned this the hard way...

-Does this look like some kind of problem to you ?
-Yes **Dynamic Programming**, sometimes this problems appear in the wild, so yes Leet Code is not a lie (I don't like Leet Code).
+Does this look like some kind of problem to you?
+Yes, **Dynamic Programming**.
+Sometimes these problems appear in the wild, so yes, LeetCode is not a lie (I don't like LeetCode).

-How can we solve this ?
-First let's list what we need to do:
+How can we solve this?
+First, let's list what we need to do:
 * List all possible combinations of tokens (in a smart way)
 * Estimate the cost of the intersection for that combination (in a smart way).

-Yeah this is expensive...
-Usually when you find a DP problem in the wild what do you do ?
-Google a solution for it, in my case this wasn't a possibility, I have created this problem, so now I need to solve it.
+Yeah, this is expensive...
+Usually, when you find a DP problem in the wild, what do you do?
+Google a solution for it.
+In my case, this wasn't a possibility.
+I created this problem, so now I need to solve it.

-It didn't take too long to for me to get a solution, since the algo isn't that hard.
-We can also di use some memoization to amortize the cost.
-Here is the POC I wrote in python (very porly optimized) while trying to find a solution for this problem.
+It didn't take too long for me to get a solution since the algorithm isn't that hard.
+We can also use some memoization to amortize the cost.
+Here is the POC I wrote in Python (very poorly optimized) while trying to find a solution for this problem.

 ```python
 # arr: tokens